 Martine has worked with a diverse number of bands and artists during his career including producing and mixing the Decemberists’ album The Crane Wife (Capitol), engineering and mixing Bill Frisell’s Grammy Nominated album Disfarmer (Nonesuch), producing, engineering, and mixing My Morning Jacket’s Circuital (ATO) and Camera Obscura’s Desired Lines (4AD), and mixing Edward Sharpe and the Magnetic Zeros’ record PersonA (Community Music Group).

-More recent projects include mixing and playing on Mavis Staples’ record Livin’ on a High Note (Anti), producing, engineering, and playing on First Aid Kit’s Ruins (Columbia), producing, engineering, and mixing William Tyler’s Goes West (Merge) as well as Rosanne Cash’s She Remembers Everything (Blue Note), and engineering Neko Case’s Hell On (Anti).
+Other projects include mixing and playing on Mavis Staples’ record Livin’ on a High Note (Anti), producing, engineering, and playing on First Aid Kit’s Ruins (Columbia), producing, engineering, and mixing William Tyler’s Goes West (Merge) as well as Rosanne Cash’s She Remembers Everything (Blue Note), and engineering Neko Case’s Hell On (Anti).
 More recently, he has been producing, mixing, and engineering the forthcoming albums for Matt the Electrician, Mt.
 Joy, and Band of Heathens.

 *Credit Key: P – Producer, E – Engineer, M – Mixer, Mu – Musician